-A copy of these forms must be provided to the WHS Team to update the asbestos database and associated asbestos registers by emailing safety@seqwater.com.au.
+A copy of these forms must be provided to the Asset Information and Strategy Team to update the asbestos database and associated asbestos registers by emailing asset.information@segwater.com.au.

 The following flow chart outlines the process for managing the removal and disposal of ACM.